- Dr. Jeff Doolittle

 Recognizing special dates such as birthdays and work anniversaries

-Scheduling one to one meetings and treat them to a drink of their choice
+Scheduling one-to-one meetings and treating them to a drink of their choice

 Key Summary Points

-Being trustworthy takes credibility that is not intrinsic to being a leader.
+Being trustworthy takes credibility, which is not intrinsic to being a leader.
 Being credible is something that followers rationally and emotionally perceive.

 Trust-based leader-follower relationships are based on credibility, reliability, transparency, and humility.

-Research into the concept of credibility reveals that the leader's knowledge, competence, and goodwill are the primary drivers of followers' perceptions.
+Research into credibility reveals that the leader's knowledge, competence, and goodwill are the primary drivers of followers' perceptions.

-Leadership goodwill may be the most crucial element of credibility, especially among leader-follower relationships that have frequent interactions.
+Leadership goodwill may be the most crucial element of credibility, especially among leader-follower relationships with frequent interactions.

 Leaders display and create goodwill by being friendly, helpful, cooperative, and taking an interest in followers' well-being.